BeepBot99/pedro-visualizer/README.md

 ## License

-NextFTC++ is licensed under GPLv3.
-You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+The Pedro Pathing Visualizer is licensed under the MIT License.
+You should have received a copy of the MIT License along with this program.
+If not, see <https://mit-license.org/>.